Bereaved relatives furious at photos of PM drinking at No 10 lockdown party

 ‘Another punch to the heart’: Bereaved relatives furious at photos of PM drinking at No 10 lockdown party

-“I hope he can live with himself,” said one woman who lost both of her sisters during the first lockdown
+’I hope he can live with himself,’ says woman who lost both her sisters during first lockdown

 People who lost loved ones while coronavirus restrictions were in force have spoken of their fury at Boris Johnson after new photographs emerged of the prime minister drinking wine at a lockdown party.